suhaschandra/Data-Visualization/Heatmaps/README.md

 ### Installation

-Download the Git repository on your computer
+Download the Git repository on the computer

 ```
 git clone https://url